splunk/security_content/docs/_posts/2020-12-17-scheduled_task_deleted_or_created_via_cmd.md

 #### How To Implement
 You must be ingesting endpoint data that tracks process activity, including parent-child relationships from your endpoints to populate the Endpoint data model in the Processes node.
-The command-line arguments are mapped to the &#34;process&#34; field in the Endpoint data model.
+The command-line arguments are mapped to the "process" field in the Endpoint data model.

 #### Known False Positives
 Tasks should not be manually created via CLI, this is rarely done by admins as well